jasontoups-dfinity/react-component-library/memory-bank/systemPatterns.md

-# System Patterns: React Playground
+# System Patterns: React Component Library

-This document outlines the architectural patterns, design decisions, and system organization of the React Playground template.
+This document outlines the architectural patterns, design decisions, and system organization of the React Component Library template.

 ## Architecture Overview

-The React Playground is built on a modern frontend stack:
+The React Component Library is built on a modern frontend stack:

 ```mermaid
 graph TD